src-d/guide/talent/hiring_process.md

 # Hiring Process Explained

-This document explains the internal hiring process at source{d} and the responsibilities for each person related to it.
+This document explains the hiring process at source{d} and the responsibilities for each person related to it.

 **If you want to apply to source{d}, check the [application process](application-process.md) instead.**